 Launching a great IEO PR campaign is hard!

 There are tons of competitors, many social media channels don’t allow blockchain companies to run ads, and there’s the pressure of time to hit your goal.

-In this section I will provide you with a few tips for a successful IEO PR campaign, that are probably relevant for any kind of marketing campaign:
+In this section, I will provide you with a few tips for a successful IEO PR campaign that are probably relevant for any marketing campaign: